labfunctions/labfunctions/README.md

 In 2022 Xavier Petit started working as a freelancer in [DymaxionLabs](https://dymaxionlabs.com/).
 They have a similar problem to be solved, but with two extra requirements: notebooks should be reproducible, and workloads usually require GPU hardware that should be provisioned on demand.
 With those two needs in mind, labfunctions was born adding: the idea of a “project” which match to a  Git Repository, the builds of docker containers (called runtimes in labfunctions) and the option to create servers on demand, each step with GPU support.

 ## License

-This project is licensed under Apache 2.0.
-Refer to [LICENSE.txt](https://github.com/labfunctions/labfunctions/blob/main/LICENSE).
+This project is licensed under MPL 2.0 see:
+[LICENSE.txt](https://github.com/labfunctions/labfunctions/blob/main/LICENSE).